-The Atari STE version of Fire and Ice is an enhanced ST version (but it could still be a standard ST game with a very well chosen palette) that features a very nice gradients for the sea and control panel (but not for the sky).
-It is using 16 shades of blue all on its own, surely there is a bit too much color in this game to be a standard ST game (there are around 110 colors on screen!).
-Note that, the impressive shimmering water effect at the bottom of the screen found in Amiga version of the game, is missing here.
-Also, both foreground and background scroll smooth enough on the STE models.
-Whilst the STE models have Blitter chip (acting as a coprocessor for loading large memory data to the CPU, much like Amiga models), much foreground detail is missing here in contrast to the Amiga OCS/ECS and AGA versions.
-Graphically though, the game looks pretty good on the ST (around 40 colors on-screen)!
+GRAPHICS / SOUND The Atari STE version of Fire and Ice is actually a fairly enhanced ST version (but it could still be a standard ST game with a very well chosen palette) that features nice gradients at the frozen sea and control panel (but not at the sky).
+It is using 16 shades of blue all on its own and surely there is a bit too much coloring to be a standard ST game (there are around 100 colors on screen!)
+Note that, the impressive Amiga shimmering water effect at the bottom of the screen is missing from the STE.
+Also, both foregrounds and backgrounds scroll smooth enough on the STE models since they have a Blitter (a chip that acts as a co-processor for loading large memory data to the CPU, much like Amiga the models)!
+The sound on the STE is identical to the standard ST version with some nice sound effects and a catchy in-game music!

 GAMEPLAY SAMPLE VIDEO On our video below you may watch the Atari ST, STE and Amiga OCS versions of the game.